26 Different Types of Wasps in Michigan

 The common aerial yellowjacket is a predatory wasp that will hunt and kill other insects for food.

 It is also known to feed on nectar and honeydew.
-This wasp is known to be aggressive and will sting humans if threatened.
+This wasp is aggressive and will sting humans if threatened.

 22. Eastern Yellowjacket